AVIDA: Alternating method for Visualizing and Integrating Data

 We can also confirm this observation in Table~\ref{tab:pamona_met}.
 AVIDA is able to achieve FOSCTTM and alignment scores that are comparable to SCOT and Pamona while simultaneously having the best representation loss.
 The same holds true for scNMT-seq as well.
 These examples illustrate that AVIDA is comparable to both Pamona and SCOT on real-life datasets while also performing well on the adversarial datasets: the dumbbell and distant rings datasets.

-While we did not visualize every dataset here, Figure~\ref{fig:vis_vs_int} plots the different visualizations by their FOSCTTM and representation scores.
-The shapes represent the dataset being visualized and the different colors represent the method used for the visualization.
+While we did not plot every dataset's low dimensional representation here, Figure~\ref{fig:vis_vs_int} compares the FOSCTTM and representation losses for each 2D representation generated by SCOT, AVIDA, and Pamona.
+The shapes designate the dataset's low dimensional representation and the different colors represent the method that was used.
 We can see that across the different datasets, all three methods have comparable FOSCTTM scores, indicating that the integration of the datasets are similar.
-However, we can also see that AVIDA by far has the best representation score, indicating a better visualization.
+However, we can also see that AVIDA by far has the best representation loss, indicating a more accurate low dimensional representation.